How to Tie an Easy Gift Bow

 - Or, cut both tails at a 45 degree angle:

-Number of Loops.
 The most common size bow using this simple method is to make four or six loops (2-3 on each side).
 For this demonstration, I’ve done a four loop bow.
 But you could do two to four or more, depending on if you want a very full bow or a more simple bow.
 I often use the four loop bow because it’s a little more casual plus it saves ribbon!
+And it still looks beautifully finished for anyone looking for an easy method to tie a ribbon bow without fuss.

 Cut the first piece of ribbon for the length of tails you want (allowing for the knot) and slip it under the ribbon already attached to the gift box.
 Make the loops with the second ribbon and tie the first piece around the loops.

-Using this bow on other things.
 This bow isn’t only for beautiful packages.
 It’s the perfect bow to tie on a gift bag, gift baskets, or any object.
 Just as above, tie the first piece of ribbon that will become the tails around part of the object, then lay the loops on the first tie, and bring the first ribbon around the loops and tie again.
+This quick method works for any project where you want to know how to tie a bow with ribbon that holds its shape and looks polished.

 Tying a bow around existing decor is one of my favorite easy and inexpensive holiday decorating ideas.
 See the rest in the post “No Hassle Holiday Decorating Ideas For When You Don’t Feel Like Decorating“.